 - PCI Express 1: It was in 2005 that PCI-SIG had introduced the PCI Express 1 version.
 This was an updated version of the previous PCI Express 1.0a (launched in 2003) that came with several improvements and clarifications.

 - PCI Express 2: PCI-SIG had announced the availability of the PCI Express 2.0 version in 2007 that came with doubled transfer rate in comparison to the PCI Express 1 version.
-The per-lane throughout was increased from 250 MBps to 500 MBps.
+Per-lane output was increased from 250 MBps to 500 MBps.
 The PCI Express 2.0 motherboard is entirely backward compatible with the presence of PCI Express v1.x The PCI-SIG also claimed several improvements in the feature list of PCI Express 2.0 from point-to-point data transfer protocol along with the software architecture.